 How the Linkage Gazette is put together has also been criticized.
-The Linkage Gazette lists patents that may or may not be associated to a registered product; existence of a SR for a product covered by the patent is not required.
-Thus, despite the name, the Linkage System does not actually associate SRs with patents and does not provide unambiguous information on which SRs (and the associated pharmaceutical product and therapeutic indications) are covered by which patents.
-Generics have also frequently voiced in favor of limiting the linkage system to patents which were listed by patent holders, in an attempt to reduce uncertainty.
+The Linkage Gazette lists patents that may or may not be associated with a registered product; the existence of an SR for a product covered by the patent is not required.
+Thus, despite the name, the Linkage System does not associate SRs with patents and does not provide unambiguous information on which SRs (and the associated pharmaceutical product and therapeutic indications) are covered by which patents.
+Generics have also frequently voiced in favor of limiting the linkage system to patents that were listed by patent holders, in an attempt to reduce uncertainty.

 Further concerns relate to the procedural rights of both parties.

 SR applicants must foresee what patents might be relevant instead of focusing only on those published in the Linkage Gazette; in case of an unforeseen patent is detected by the MIIP, they have a single opportunity to submit arguments.

 Further, SR applicants’ alternatives in case of an unfavorable opinion from the MIIP are very limited.
 The HSR requires them to present evidence of patentee or licensee status, which is generally non-viable.
 Instead, applicants submit arguments against MIIP’s conclusions with no guarantee that their response will be duly considered.

 In turn, patent holders are not given notice of the filing of SR applications.
 Although there are means to find out whether generic applications have been filed, the process is slow and undermines innovators’ opportunities to initiate legal actions.